9 Trends Set to Define Spring 2025 Fashion

 The fall/winter 2024 runways saw red—the color that had dominated the fashion circuit for over a year—ascend from just another trend to timeless status before our eyes.
 More shades of the color appeared, particularly burgundy, but instead of feeling like a short-lived fad, every variation of red on the runways appeared to be just as wearable as the many black, cream, and gray ensembles we saw in spades.
 All of that is to say that red's promotion made room for a new color trend to reach ubiquity the following season, and powder pink was quick to fill that spot.
 Throughout the spring/summer 2025 shows, powder pink garnered attention from the powers that be in fashion with a heavy showing in New York at Alaïa, Khaite, and Brandon Maxwell and in Milan and Paris at Miu Miu, Chanel, Valentino, and Jil Sander.
 Though not exactly groundbreaking for spring, the soft shade did feel fresh and airy compared to some of the darker colors we've come to expect from these brands, Khaite in particular.

-With the rise of micro-trends on the internet and social media platforms, there has been a sameness to style, but have we lost touch with our personal style?
+With the rise of micro-trends on the internet and social media platforms, there has been a sameness in fashion, but have we lost touch with our personal style?
 That seemed to be the question designers were contemplating on the runways.
-This became clear at Prada, where Miuccia Prada and Raf Simons discussed the era of internet algorithms and emphasized a return to personal style on the runways.
+This became clear at Prada, where Miuccia Prada and Raf Simons discussed the era of internet algorithms and emphasized a return to individuality on the runways.
 Rather than a concrete theme like we have come to expect at Prada, the sensibilities changed from look to look, and each model seemed to have a different sense of style.
 This continued throughout the season with looks that emphasized individuality and personal style.
 This often came down to styling.

 At Chloé, an all-black look felt personal with the addition of a pillbox hat, oversize sunglasses, and layers of gold jewelry.
 Similarly, head-to-toe black stood apart at Gucci with a skirt that was finished with a wide-brimmed hat and leather gloves.
 In other collections such as Miu Miu and Marni, this was achieved by mixing unexpected prints.
 What really solidified the trend, however, was Alessandro Michele's debut runway collection for Valentino, which was one of the most anticipated shows at Paris Fashion Week.
 While the pieces in the collection were a tribute to the Valentino archives and house codes, the styling suggested personal ways to wear them that brought a sense of individuality to the forefront of the fashion conversation.

-On several occasions throughout the spring/summer 2025 season, we witnessed looks be sent down the runway that undoubtedly drew from Carolyn Bessette-Kennedy's sophisticated and modern sense of style.
+On several occasions throughout the spring/summer 2025 season, we witnessed looks sent down the runway that undoubtedly drew from Carolyn Bessette-Kennedy's sophisticated and modern sense of style.
 These ensembles displayed the air of simplicity and elegance that so many late '90s socialites and publicists did with Prada, Yohji Yamamoto, and Calvin Klein.
-Just like hers, they featured slight touches—be it a subtle, cool styling trick or an unexpected tailoring or accessory choice.
+Just like hers, they featured slight touches—be it a subtle, cool styling trick, or an unexpected tailoring or accessory choice.
 Come spring, these details will make people turn and wonder who the person wearing them is and how they, too, can get their look.
 Dubbed by us "the modern socialite," this savvy dresser has the very best taste, gets invited to everything, and always shows up in something worth saving to a mood board.

 For spring 2025, those looks will include Max Mara's classic black-and-white shirt and pencil skirt with its peekaboo black bikini underneath; Tove's high-neck, sheer maxi dress with its wide, waist-accentuating belt; and Toteme's butter-yellow satin minidress fit with an attached scarf.
-For added measure, add black tights and a bright-red lip.
+For added measure, wear black tights and a bright-red lip.

 "Opulence" is one of the words that hit the lips of showgoers throughout the season as designers continued to debut extravagant looks on the runways.
 In recent years, quiet luxury and minimalism have set the tone for style largely rooted in simplicity and pared-back pieces.
 For spring 2025, however, we've seeing the opposite play out with a return to the unbridled maximalism that has been absent from fashion for many seasons.
 At Saint Laurent, we saw this in the form of brocade jackets, ruffled satin skirts, high-neck lace tops, and gemstone-encrusted pumps.
 At Loewe, dramatic, sculptural jackets were executed in gleaming mother-of-pearl.
 At Dries Van Noten, tapestry-print satin jackets were paired with heavily embellished pencil skirts.
 This new sense of opulence takes on a "more is more" approach to style that is ornate, lavish, and undeniably grand.